geofflangenderfer/gigMax/design.md

 - user asks google assistant app when it should work this week -> app gives back top 2 $/hr slots and asks user if they'd like to add to their calendar
 - earnings dashboard: $/hr, $/week, $/month, heatmaps
 - notification of upcoming high $/hr promotions
+- true cost feature: your fares represent revenue, but you also have costs: depreciation, gas, parking, maintenance, tickets, taxes, insurance, monthly car payment.
+True cost shows you your salary after all these things.

 - user goes to Coach Max tab and it tells him DOW/TOD/location to work given his calendar availability, home location, and vehicle type
 - user goes to # deliveries/hour heatmap and sees that UT campus is best.
 He'll keep this is mind when there's a # deliveries bonus